Picture-Perfect: A Festive New England Fall Road Trip Itinerary

-This New England Fall Road Trip is all about gorgeous views, refreshing morning hikes, and festive celebrations.
+This is your ultimate New England Fall Road Trip, all about gorgeous fall foliage, crisp morning hikes, and festive celebrations!
 We’re calling this one ‘Picture-Perfect’ because we’re headed to one of the most picturesque Autumn destinations in the world.

 Table of Contents Show

-Here’s our pick for a Picture-Perfect 10-day New England Fall Road Trip.
+Here’s our pick for a ‘Picture-Perfect’ 10-day New England Fall Road Trip, blending stunning foliage, charming towns, historic landmarks, and cozy autumn experiences.

 Day 2: Acadia National Park